open-mpi/ompi/docs/man-openmpi/man3/MPI_Session_finalize.3.rst

-:ref:`MPI_Session_finalize` does not free objects created by MPI calls; these objects are freed using MPI_XXX_FREE calls. :ref:`MPI_Session_finalize` may be synchronizing on any or all of the groups associated with communicators, windows, or  les derived from the session and not disconnected, freed, or closed, respectively, before the call to :ref:`MPI_Session_finalize` procedure. :ref:`MPI_Session_finalize` behaves as if all such synchronizations occur concurrently.
+:ref:`MPI_Session_finalize` does not free objects created by MPI calls; these objects are freed using MPI_XXX_FREE calls. :ref:`MPI_Session_finalize` may be synchronizing on any or all of the groups associated with communicators, windows, or files derived from the session and not disconnected, freed, or closed, respectively, before the call to :ref:`MPI_Session_finalize` procedure. :ref:`MPI_Session_finalize` behaves as if all such synchronizations occur concurrently.
 As :ref:`MPI_Comm_free` may mark a communicator for freeing